 - Discuss pit and fissure sealants with your dentist.

 If you adhere to this advice from childhood and throughout adulthood, you will never experience a cavity.
 Despite cavities being among the most prevalent human diseases—second only to the common cold—they are easily preventable with good oral hygiene.
 Some people are more prone to cavities than others, but your dentist can identify your risk and help you to mitigate them.

 Managing streptococcus mutans is something you will have to do throughout your life, but it does not have to be difficult.
 If you establish good oral care habits and adjust them as needed under the guidance of your dentist, it takes less than 10 minutes a day to keep that bad bacteria in check.

 Win the Battle Against S. Mutans

 Your battle against streptococcus mutans begins at home by brushing and flossing twice a day every day.
 It is also imperative that you see your dentist on a regular basis.
 Not only will a skilled oral hygienist clean your teeth, but Jeffrey D. Clark, DDS, will assess your oral health and make personalized recommendations regarding your oral care.
-Schedule your checkup with Dr. Clark at Scottsdale Dental Excellence by calling us today at 480 585 1853.
+Schedule your checkup with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence by calling us today at 480 585 1853.